nicklalone/IGME-689---Assembly_6502/01 - On Chasing the Beam/01 - On Chasing the Beam.md

 So, where do we begin?
 How?
 Why?

 Over the course of the semester, i'll be bringing you through not only the history of Atari 2600 programming, but the language it used for development -- Assembly 6502.
-We will be "chasing the beam" all semester.
+We will be "racing the beam" all semester.
 So get ready!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sJFnWZH5FXc?si=p-55AMiUwLfz8yM2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 # <a id = "welcome"></a>Welcome!!!!

 Goal: Introduce a general history and tech spec we'll be working with.